pixelstudio-id/pixel-wp-theme/README.md

 1. Open `webpack.config.js` and change the variable `localDomain` to fit your localhost domain.
 1. Run `npm run dev` to watch the Sass files and launch Browser Sync that refreshes the CSS everytime you save.
 1. Before pushing to live, run `npm run prod` to minify all CSS and JS.

+## Vue Integration

+In PixelStudio, we often uses Vue for interactive elements.
+Read [this guide](https://github.com/pixelstudio-id/pixel-wp-library/wiki/Creating-a-Vue-Component) on our wiki for how to set it up.

 ## Used In